aluminiumgeek/pbc-bot/README.md

 ### If you want to add a ruby implementation of a command:

-1. Come up with a command name and add its name and description to the Map (`val modules: Map[String, String]`) at `PROJECT_ROOT/src/main/scala/com/eugenzyx/modules/RubyModule.scala:9`
+1. Come up with a command name and description add them to a Map (`val modules: Map[String, String]`) at `PROJECT_ROOT/src/main/scala/com/eugenzyx/modules/RubyModule.scala:9`
 2. Create a ruby file that matches the command name at `PROJECT_ROOT/src/main/scala/com/eugenzyx/modules/ruby/` directory.
 Refer to `random.rb` as an example.